SIRUI125/web-api-assignment2/README.md

 ## API Design

-You can find my API from the swaggerhub,the url is as follows:
+You can find my API from the Swaggerhub,the url is as follows:
 [Swaggerhub](https://app.swaggerhub.com/apis-docs/20095250/movie-list/1.0.0#/)

 ## Security and Authentication